esm-tools/pymorize/examples/README.rst

   pymorize ssh-tunnel --gateway=<LOGIN_NODE> --username=<USER> --compute-node=<JOB_NODE>

-**Or even more convenient!** Search for ``ssh-tunnel`` in your ``slurm-<JOB_ID>.out`` (or in the stdout if you are running ``pymorize process`` directly from the logging node).
+**Or even more convenient!** Search for ``ssh-tunnel`` in your ``slurm-<JOB_ID>.out`` (or in the stdout if you are running ``pymorize process`` directly from the login node).
 You should be able to find the precise command you need to use in your local computer, matching the syntax above.

 Note that ``JOB_NODE`` is where your main ``pymorize`` job starts, and **not** one of the dask worker